peterzan/ILETP/README.md

 Inter-LLM trust.
 With the _**user**_ in control.

-ILETP is an inter-LLM coordination platform that treats divergence as a **feature**, enabling models to interact, critique, and synthesize outputs with trust scoring and context continuity.
+ILETP is an inter-LLM coordination platform concept that treats divergence as a **feature**, enabling models to interact, critique, and synthesize outputs with trust scoring and context continuity.
 It’s for people and organizations who need AI they can trust, not just hope, is right.

 ---